kurtisnelson/presentations/put-a-jetpack-on-it/slides.md

 ---
 ### Handling Android Changes
 # Jetpack Compose
-	See the panel from yesterday with my teammate Christina Lee!

 We want to allow developers to use Compose soon, but are going to have to wait for Google to finish some performance improvements first before we can have open season for converting features.

 ---